Features

 Accordingly, the length and width of the footing will be 1.414 m x 1.414 m.

 Spread footings (strip footings) have a wider than usual load-bearing wall foundation.
-By having a wider base, they are able to spread the weight from the structure across a wider area thus providing better stability.
+By having a wider base, they can spread the weight from the structure across a wider area thus providing better stability.

 Spread and wall footings are used for individual columns and walls in areas whose bearing soil layer is within 3 meters from the surface.

-These types of foundation should be avoided in areas with a likelihood of a ground flow of water above the bearing soil as this may lead to scour or liquefaction.
+These types of foundations should be avoided in areas with a likelihood of a ground flow of water above the bearing soil as this may lead to scour or liquefaction.

-These types of foundation are spread across the total area of a building to support heavy structural weights from columns and walls.
+These types of foundations are spread across the total area of a building to support heavy structural weights from columns and walls.

 Mat foundation is used for columns and walls foundations where the weights on the buildings on columns and walls are extremely high.

-Mat foundation is idea for expansive soils that do not have enough bearing capacity to support spread footings and wall footings.
+Mat foundation is ideal for expansive soils that do not have enough bearing capacity to support spread footings and wall footings.

-Raft foundation is a great cost-cutting option where one-half area of the building is covered with isolated footings, and wall footings have been put in place.
+A raft foundation is a great cost-cutting option where the one-half area of the building is covered with isolated footings and wall footings have been put in place.

-These types of foundation should be avoided where the groundwater table is above the bearing surface of the soil as this may result in scour or liquefaction.
+These types of foundations should be avoided where the groundwater table is above the bearing surface of the soil as this may result in scour or liquefaction.

-Combined footing is used when two or more columns are located too close to each other that their isolated footings overlap.
+Combined footing is used when two or more columns are located so close to each other that their isolated footings overlap.

 2. Deep Foundation

-There are two types of deep foundation, namely pile foundation and drilled shafts or caissons foundation.
+There are two types of deep foundations, namely pile foundations and drilled shafts or caisson foundations.

 It resists the weights from the structure by skin friction and by end bearing.
 The use of pile foundations also averts differential settlement of foundations.